drewmccormack/Forked/README.md

 In short, it's forking brilliant!
 [1]

+[1] "Forking" jokes are inspired by [The Good Place](https://en.wikipedia.org/wiki/The_Good_Place).

 ## Features

 Scroll down for a fuller discussion of Forked.
-Here is the bullet point summary.
+Here is the tldr; summary.

 - Existing approaches to sharing data can easily lead to invalid state
     - Actors suffer from data races due to interleaving
     - Locks can deadlock, and require disipline to use right
     - Queues can also deadlock, and tend to result in verbose code
 - Forked...
-    - Provides a shared data structure that avoids all these issues
+    - Provides a shared data structure that avoids these issues
     - Restricts access to shared data, like an actor
     - Can be used where different subsystems are updating the same data
     - Works with other shared resources, like files